-Darebin City Council will be offering a number of free Drop in Play sessions at the Thornbury Early Years Centre and Keon Park Children's Hub throughout the year and families with children aged 0-4 are welcome to attend.
+Darebin City Council will be offering a number of free Let's Play! sessions at the Thornbury Early Years Centre and Keon Park Children's Hub throughout the year and families with children aged 0-4 are welcome to attend.

 No Booking required.
-However, for Safety and Enjoyment of Families Participating in Drop in Play, a maximum of 15 families for Thornbury Early Years Centre and a maximum of 20 families for Keon Park Children's Hub can attend each session.
+However, for Safety and Enjoyment of Families Participating in Let's Play!, a maximum of 15 families for Thornbury Early Years Centre and a maximum of 20 families for Keon Park Children's Hub can attend each session.
 Please use the link below for more information.

-Thornbury Early Years Drop in Play session flyer
+Drop in Play for Kids and Dads flyer

 Kingsbury Play Map

 This map was developed as part of the Kingsbury Play Map Project, led by artist and play specialist, Cat Sewell, as part of the Darebin Arts Partnership Initiative.

 Children from local playgroups, kindergarten and schools were consulted as to where and what they like to play in their local area.